ofperez-TheOwl/alx-system_engineering-devops/0x01-shell_permissions/README.md

-6-multiple_permissions gives execute permission to the owner and group owner and read permission to others for the file hello 6-multiple_permissions gives execute permission to everybody for the file hello 8-James_Bond gives zero permission to owner and owner group but execute permission to other for the file hello
+6-multiple_permissions gives execute permission to the owner and group owner and read permission to others for the file hello 6-multiple_permissions gives execute permission to everybody for the file hello 8-James_Bond gives zero permission to owner and owner group but execute permission to other for the file hello 9-John_Doe gives  a special 753 permission for the file hello